Vishwa Takes Four To Leave Bangladesh Trailing By 92 - UrduPoint

 Nightwatchman Taijul islam top-scored with a career-best 47 for Bangladesh after resuming on 32-3 alongside opener Mahmudul Hasan.

-Kumara struck with his first ball of the innings when he forced overnight batsman Mahmudul Hasan to edge to Dhananjaya de Silva at second slip.
+Kumara struck with his first ball of the innings when he forced overnight batsman Mahmudul Hasan to edge at second slip to Dhananjaya de Silva.

 Mahmudul, who was unbeaten on nine overnight, departed for 12.